-Jabe Bloom (@cyetain) has made his “Failing Well” video publicly available.
-It’s a detailed exploration of some key challenges outlined by Chris Argyris and Donald Schon in “Theory in Practice: Increasing Professional Effectiveness”
+Jabe Bloom (@cyetain) video presentation “Failing Well” is a detailed exploration of some key challenges outlined by Chris Argyris and Donald Schon in “Theory in Practice: Increasing Professional Effectiveness“

 - How can one test theories that prescribe action?
 How can norms or values be tested?

 - Given that theories-in-use tend to make themselves true in the world, how can they be tested?